-This model describes TT from the perspective of technology researchers and users through three levelsof involvement.
+This model describes TT from the perspective of technology researchers and users through three levels f involvement.
 The underlying theories of this model are the organization and communication theories.
-This model proposes that TT consists of three levels of involvement: LevelI(TechnologyDevelopment),LevelII(TechnologyAcceptance),andLevelIII(TechnologyApplication).
-This model explains the levels of technology transfer involvements and integrates theactivities involved in the transfer process is viewed as passive through transfer means such as research reports, journal articles, and computer tapes.
-This level relates to the appropriability model: where the emphasis is on the importance of quality of research and competitive market pressure in achieving technology transfer.
+This model proposes that TT consists of three levels involvement: of LevelI(TechnologyDevelopment),LevelII(TechnologyAcceptance),andLevelIII(Techn ologyApplication).
+This model explains the levels of technology transfer involvements and integrates the activities involved in the traditional models.
+Technology Development is considered as the second secemostimportant level where the transfer process is viewed as passive through transfer means such as researchreports, journal articles, and computer tapes.
+This level relates to the appropriability model: where the emphasis is on the importance of quality of research and competitive market pressure in achievingtechnologytransfer.